-To provide for a residential neighborhood environment predominantly characterized by dwellings on lots of at least 5,000 square feet.
-Conversion of existing nonresidential structures to multi-family dwellings is permitted within the RN-4 zone, subject to standards encouraging compatibility and context sensitivity to ensure the stability of established residential neighborhoods.
+To provide for a residential neighborhood environment predominantly characterized by a mixture of single-family, two-family, three-family, and four-family dwellings on lots of at least 5,000 square feet.
+Conversion of existing nonresidential structures to multi-family dwellings is also permitted within the RN-4 zone, subject to standards encouraging compatibility and context sensitivity to ensure the stability of established residential neighborhoods.
 Select nonresidential uses may also be permitted in the RN-4 zone.